trustech4kids/trustech4kids.github.io/_portfolio/portfolio-1.md

 Use a drawing of a foot on a white board, or a piece of poster paper with the outline of a foot drawn on it, or a slide deck with a giant foot outline.

 The foot needs to be divided into between 5 and 20 segments, to colour in everytime a young person offers an answer.

+## Concept: Privacy in a digital age – understanding the potential exposure of your data footprint
+**Example activities: Magic 4s/8s**

+Fold a piece of paper in half, then half it again so you’ve got 4 squares on your page, or 8 if you’ve got more time.
+These are your magic 4 or 8 squares to help us get creative.

+Set a fast-paced time limit and ask “in 3 minutes, fill in a square for everyone you can think of who sees your data footprint online?”

+As they’re working, or afterwards, feel free to give the group some prompts, if you feel like they are drying up on ideas.
+For example, “has anyone said their friends could see it?”
+“What about Google?”
+“Did anyone say their family could see it?” etc.

+Once time is up, ask the young people to hold up all the pieces of paper they have in their hands and wave them, like a big fan.
+You can ask people to read some of their suggestions to flesh out the idea that a lot of different actors have access to your data footprint.

+If you’ve got to move fast and have no time for discussion, you could end with a “Whoa, look around at all the people who can see your data online waving around.
+I can feel the breeze from here!
+That’s a lot of people who can see your data footprint”  type comment.

+Discussion prompts:
+* Who do we want to see all our data?
+Did anyone have people they did want to see their data, or people they did not want to see their data?
+* What do we feel about this?
+* Does it feel right or wrong?
+Or both?
+* Who would you want to see all your data, if you could pick?

+**Time taken**
+Between 10 min if you want to keep it fast, to 30 minutes if you want depth.
+At 30 minutes, you’ll need lots of prompts and discussion points

+**Resources needed**
+* A piece of paper per young person—coloured paper always makes this activity feel slightly less boring, and some pens for them to write with.
+* We always go with new, coloured Sharpies.
+Nothing screams “we’re not really interested in what you have to say and we don’t really think you’re important” than turning up with a packet of half dead pens and broken pencils.
+This is about setting the tone for the session, and showing the young people that you respect their input as much as you would with an elite level interviewees.
+* We had novelty buzzers to press at the end of 3 minutes, which gave it a fun-game show type vibe too.